njs0710/cf-websocket-gateway/README.md

 #ColdFusion WebSocket Gateway#

 This is a ColdFusion event gateway for [WebSocket](http://tools.ietf.org/html/rfc6455) messaging.
-This implementation is based on the [Webbit](https://github.com/joewalnes/webbit) server.

 ## Installing the Gateway ##